 In other words, it is your responsibility to know everything you can about your business and the industry that you are entering.
 Look through everything you can about your industry and talk to your audience.

 A business plan is described documents that demonstrate the nature of the business, sales and marketing strategy, financial background, and containing a projected profit and loss statement.
 However, your business plan can serve various objectives and purposes.

-It is also a road map that offers directions so a business can plan its future and helps it avoid bumps in the road.
+Generally, it acts as a road map that shows the directions so a business can plan its future and helps it avoid bumps in the road.
 That is important to keep in mind if you are self-funding or bootstrapping your business.

 But, if you want to attract investors, then your plan will have a different purpose and you will have to write a plan that targets them so it will have to be as clear and concise as possible.
 Therefore, when you define your plan, make sure you have defined these goals personally as well.